 As befits a popular global travel destination, Santa Fe possesses a full range of overnight accommodations.
 From private homes and sweet little B&Bs to chain hotels and grand luxury properties, there's a bed for every head.

-Staying overnight for the 93rd Burning of Zozobra on the Friday before Labor Day, September 1, 2017, means you're staying over the last big holiday of summer.
-We recommend getting your hotel reservations early, so you can enjoy a ong weekend in Santa fe with the best rates.
+Staying overnight for the 94TH Burning of Zozobra on the Friday before Labor Day, August 31, 2018, means you're staying over the last big holiday of summer.
+We recommend getting your hotel reservations early, so you can enjoy a long weekend in Santa fe with the best rates.

 Dining City-Different Style